Equations of a relative equilibrium in Yang-Mills theory: The relative equilibrium in Yang--Mills theory

-We should perform the same steps as in the finite-dimensional case in order to come to the functional equation of motion for the Yang--Mills fields.
-The same also may be done with the help of our finite-dimensional dynamical system, if we replace the values of the corresponding equations by their functional counterparts.
-Instead of the finite-dimensional variables, we introduce their counterparts taken from the gauge field theory.
+In order to obtain a functional equation for the motion of Yang-Mills fields, we could follow the same way as in the finite-dimensional case.
+But the same can be done with the help of our finite-dimensional dynamical system, if we replace the terms in the corresponding equations by their functional analogs.
+Instead of finite-dimensional variables, we introduce their functional counterparts taken from the theory of the gauge fields.
 This means that now we regard the indices of the variables in the finite-dimensional equations as a compact notation of the corresponding extended indices:

 Then for the time derivative of the basic variable ${Q}^{\ast}{}^B(t)$ we have the following correspondence: